Scott-Jeppson/CS-3450-Project/README.md

 ## Overview
 The StreamLine Smart Transit Optimizer is a **traffic simulation and optimization tool** designed to help traffic managers in Utah
 County analyze and improve traffic flow.
-Using real-time and historical traffic data, along with an AI-powered simulation model, it allows users to:
+Using traffic data, along with an AI-powered simulation model, it allows users to:
-- **Visualize** real-time traffic data through an interactive simulation.
+- **Visualize** traffic data through an interactive simulation.
 - **Simulate** route changes and traffic light adjustments to assess their impact.
 - **Analyze** historical traffic trends in a clear and concise format.
 - **Optimize** traffic flow efficiency through data-driven decision-making.